Perth Bears: Stadium

-The majority of Bears home games are to be played at HBF Park.
-The proposal is for the stadium to be used not only for league purposes as a home base, but shared with soccer's Perth Glory and rugby union's Western Force.

-With the support of the Government of Western Australia, being firm backers of the Bears, a grant of $300 million was pledged to upgrade the venue even further if a licence was granted to a Perth team.
+The majority of the Perth Bears rugby league home games from 2027 onwards are planned to be played at Perth Rectangular Stadium (HBF Park), a ground also used by soccer's Perth Glory and rugby union's Western Force.
+In August 2024, the government of Western Australia pledged a $300 million grant to further upgrade HBF Park if an NRL licence was granted to a Perth team.

-The club may also play one NRL home game each year at either North Sydney Oval, Central Coast Stadium or the Sydney Football Stadium in recognition of the club's Sydney supporter base.
-The match is proposed to be against arch-rivals the Manly-Warringah Sea Eagles.
-Further, one pre-season game is proposed to be played at North Sydney Oval each year.
+Due to its recent North Sydney Bears association, the Perth Bears may possibly play one NRL home game each year at either North Sydney Oval, Central Coast Stadium or the Sydney Football Stadium.
+This particular match is proposed to be against North Sydney's former NRL arch-rivals, the Manly-Warringah Sea Eagles.
+If North Sydney Oval is being used for cricket, the proposed Bears match may be transferred to Central Coast Stadium, Gosford, which was built by the North Sydney Bears in 1999.